-Attard, on the road between Valletta and Mdina, became a parish in 1575 and its main church was designed in 1613-16 by Thomas Dingli, a Maltese architect.
+Attard, on the road between Valletta and Mdina, became a parish in 1575 and its main church was designed in 1613-1616 by Tommaso Dingli, a Maltese architect.
 Apart from the bell tower which was added in 1718, the church retains its original design.

 Balzan - Annunciation of Our Lady

+After the failed 1565 Ottoman attempt to seize Malta, fears to live outside a walled town gradually subsided and the villages of peasants became small towns; this process was formally certified by the creation of new parishes (their number has grown from ten in 1436 to seventy today).
 Balzan was a village located very near Attard and it became a parish in 1655.
-The increase in the number of parishes was an effect of the growth of the population of the island, which was interrupted by a devastating plague in 1675-76 which killed an estimated 11,300 persons out of a population of about 70,000.
+The increase in the number of parishes was an effect of the growth of the population of the island, which was interrupted by a devastating plague in 1675-1676 which killed an estimated 11,300 persons out of a population of about 70,000.
 The parish church of Attard was initiated in 1670, but it was completed only in 1695, perhaps because of the consequences of the plague.

 Mosta - Tal-Isperanza (Our Lady of Hope) and a detail of the modern chapel in the cave beneath the church

 This small XVIIIth century shrine is associated with the fear of pirate raids which the Maltese experienced for centuries.
 According to tradition a young woman hid in a cave during one such raid and she prayed for her safety.
 Then a spider wove such a thick web at the entrance to the cave that the pirates did not notice the woman.

 Naxxar: (left) Our Lady of Victories; (right) statue which is carried in procession